 Frequently Asked Questions

 A: We currently sell firearms for physical pickup at storefront location and through our companion website shop.panteltactical.com.
-To purchase a rifle or shotgun, or rifle and shotgun ammunition you must be at least 18 years old.
-To purchase a pistol, a frame, or a receiver, you must be at least 21 years old.
+To purchase a non-semi automatic rifle (bolt or lever action) or shotgun, or rifle and shotgun ammunition you must be at least 18 years old.
+To purchase a pistol, a frame, semi-automatic rifle, or a receiver, you must be at least 21 years old.

 To purchase any firearm you must be a US citizen, a permanent resident, or, if you are a non-immigrant alien (for example, you have H1B visa), you must have a Washington State Alien Firearm License.
 If you are not a citizen, you will need your AR number (9 digits) or I9 number to fill out Form 4473, so bring your passport/green card along.